Al Jarreau: Legendary jazz singer, ‘Acrobat of Scat,’ dies at 76

 In his 1980 song “Never Givin’ Up,” Al Jarreau sings, “I’ve been afraid that I had missed the chance of a lifetime.”
 He, of course, didn’t miss the chance.

-The jazz, pop and R&B singer fondly called “The Acrobat of Scat” died in today, Feb.
+The jazz, pop and R&B singer fondly called “The Acrobat of Scat” died Feb.
 12, 2017, at the age of 76.
 He died after being hospitalized in Los Angeles last week for exhaustion and had announced that he would stop touring.

 One of his final performances was Sept.
 17, in the MontBleu Theatre at the south shore of Lake Tahoe.
 In October, Jarreau received the Lifetime Achievement Award from Wisconsin Foundation for School Music.